Not Neurotypical: A Survival Kit for ADHD Moms

 Parents with ADHD often struggle with tasks like staying organized, focused, and being on time.
 Tips from this mother with ADHD can help.

-Every ADHD parent learns to compensate.
+Every attention deficit disorder (ADHD or ADD) parent learns to compensate.
 Faced with disorganization, difficulty focusing, habitual lateness, and distractibility, we can’t function the same as those darn neurotypicals.
 So we come up with ways to work through, around, or straight over our disability.
 It may not be pretty.
 It may not be convenient.
 But we’ve all been there.

 Super Messy House